Securing Infrastructure Access at Scale in Large Enterprises

 bash tctl auth sign --user=githubactions --out=githubactions --format=openssh --ttl=240h

 (The tctl tool is the Teleport cluster administration tool.
-You can learn more about it here.)
+You can learn more about it in the documentation.)

 With this command, I am exporting out an identity file for the user githubactions with the name of githubactions and with the openssh format.